arodr967/FTP-client-server/README.md

 username password type
 ```
 Once you create a new user, you need to create a directory for that user under the `/ftpserver/ftproot/` folder and name it the same as the username.

+## Additional Commands & Features Implemented

+The following is a list of commands & features that were optional for the project but were implemented either way:

+1. `recv` client command
+2. `mdelete` client command
+3. Prompt the user for their password without echoing feature
+4. `HELP` server command

 ## Usage
 The client and server should be able to run with no arguments given.
 However, add `--help`, you should see the following: